 “A woman’s past need not predict her future.
 She can dance to new music if she chooses.
 Her own music.
 To hear the tune, she must only stop talking.
 To herself, I mean.
 We’re always trying to persuade ourselves of things.”

 Lisa Wingate, the author of Before We Were Yours, tries to expose the true story of the Tennessee Children’s Home Society (TCHS) through a fictional account of a family who lived in a shanty boat that floated along the Mississippi River.
 This family becomes one of the many victims of the TCHS.
-The TCHS portrayed themselves as a home for lost or left children, a home that focused on finding suitable homes for the children.
-In fact, they stole children and babies from families that society looked down upon.
+The TCHS portrayed themselves as a home for lost or left children, a home that focused on finding them suitable homes.
+However, the TCHS actually stole children and babies from families that society looked down upon.
 Although Wingate’s story is fictional, the story rings true for many families who became victims of the TCHS.

-Wingate chooses to keep the real name of the director of TCHS in her story, Georgia Tann.
+Wingate chooses to keep the real name of the director of TCHS for her story, Georgia Tann.
 Tann ran this orphanage for about 30 years in Memphis.
 Some children died under her supervision, and many were tortured.
 This story also highlights the involvement of many other people within the community, such as police officers, doctors and government officials.
 They allowed Tann to commit these atrocities to so many families.
-At the end of the book, Wingate includes the many sources she turned to for knowledge on the TCHS when writing this story (I will include these sources at the bottom of this post).
+At the end of the book, Wingate includes the many sources she read to gain a better understanding of the TCHS for her book (I will include these sources at the bottom of this post).

 While reading this story, the one thing I kept asking myself was, who was going to stick up for these families and these children?
 Unfortunately, no one ever does.
 No adult comes to the rescue of these children.
 The reality is many children within this orphanage had to fend for themselves and try to take care of themselves until the horror was over.

 Unlike my other posts, I will not focus too much on describing the details of this story since the description is quite clear, however, I will mention some important details.